grocy/docs/tutorials/food.md

 ![Edit Product 2](/images/editproduct2.png)

 - **Minimum stock amount:** If you want Grocy to warn you when you are below a defined level.
-- **Accumulate sub products min. stock amount:** If the product is a parent product it will use the sum of its children(sub) products when checking if the stock is below the *Minimum stock amount*.
+- **Accumulate sub products min. stock amount:** If the product is a parent product it will use the sum of its child (sub) products when checking if the stock is below the *Minimum stock amount*.
 See example below.
 - **Default best before days:** If you want Grocy to pre-fill a suggestion of best before date when purchasing this product (useful for quick entry when purchasing). `-1` Means that the product never expires.
 - **Default best before days after opened:** How many days the product be eatable after it is opened.
 - **Product group:** What group of products the product belongs to.
 - **Quantity unit purchase:** What kind of unit do you buy the product in.
 - **Quantity unit stock:** What unit do you want to keep track of in stock.
 - **Factor purchase to stock quantity:** The translation factor between package size you buy and that you use.
-If the product is 6-pack of eggs and you want to keep track of every egg, the *Quantity unit purchase* would be *pack* and the *Quantity unit stock* would be *Piece* and the *Factor purchase to stock quantity unit* would be 6.
+If the product is a 6-pack of eggs, and you want to keep track of every egg, the *Quantity unit purchase* would be *Pack* and the *Quantity unit stock* would be *Piece* and the *Factor purchase to stock quantity unit* would be 6.
 You purchase 1 pack and end up with 6 pieces in stock.
 - **Allow partial units in stock:** If you want to be able to track partial units in stock.
 E.g. you consume half a head of lettuce and want to keep track of that, you have to enable this.

 ![Edit Product 3](/images/editproduct3.png)
 - **Enable tare weight handling:**
 - **Tare weight:**
-- **Disable stock fulfillment checking for this ingredient:** If you do not want the check stock for this product when Grocy checks if you have enough in stock to cook a recipe.
+- **Disable stock fulfillment checking for this ingredient:** If you do not want to check stock for this product when Grocy checks if you have enough in stock to cook a recipe.
 Can be overridden in the recipe.
 - **Energy (kcal):** Energy content of a stock unit.
-- **Default best before days after freezing:** If you move a product from the fridge to the freezer it will get a new best before date if this value is set.
+- **Default best before days after freezing:** If you move a product from the fridge to the freezer, it will get a new best before date if this value is set.
 Note: `-1`does not work for this field and product that is put directly into the fridge will not get this value.
 This only applies when a product is moved to the fridge.
 - **Default best before days after thawing:** Best before date when moving a product from the freezer to another location.
-- **Product picture:** You can add picture to your product.
+- **Product picture:** You can add a picture to your product.

 #### Parent Products

 There are two kinds of products. **Products** and **Parent Products**.
 A parent product is a normal product that has other products connected to it.
 In this example *Chocolate* has both *Milk Chocolate* and *Dark Chocolate* connected to it.
 This can be used to make sure you never run out of chocolate, if you are only concerned that you have some kind of chocolate at home, but not what kind, but you want to keep track of if it is dark or milk.
 It might matter for a recipe.
-A parent product can be used as a normal product, that is you can have one pack of any kind of chocolate, *Chololate*, five packs of *Milk Chocolate* and four packs of *Dark Chocolate*.
+A parent product can be used as a normal product, that is you can have one pack of any kind of chocolate, *Chocolate*, five packs of *Milk Chocolate* and four packs of *Dark Chocolate*.
 The parent product will show the sum of itself and the child products ("sub products") as seen in the picture below:

 ![Parent product example](/images/parentproductexample.png)